mozilla/release-services/src/docs/deploy/heroku-target.rst

 - and run ``./please tools deploy:HEROKU ...``

 You can check all possible options of this command by appending ``--help`` at the end.
-An example command to deploy ``releng-treestatus`` project to production environment would be:
+An example command to deploy ``treestatus/api`` project to production environment would be:

 .. code-block:: console

-    $ ./please tools deploy:HEROKU releng-treestatus \
+    $ ./please tools deploy:HEROKU treestatus/api \
             --heroku-app="releng-production-treestatus" \
             --extra-attribute=".deploy.production" \
             --taskcluster-secret="repo:github.com/mozilla-releng/services:branch:production" \